-See the chapter application form and guidelines to get started.
+See the chapter application form to get started.

 Your state local efforts are very important.
 We need to establish a network of citizen-advocates around the nation to advance the cause of ending marijuana prohibition and stopping the arrests of responsible smokers.
 Currently NORML has over 150 active chapters around the U.S.A. (and world) working hard in their communities to change these laws.
 Click here to see if there is already a chapter in your local area.

 But we're going to need to get many more people involved to effect real change.
 Establishing a NORML chapter is, arguably, one of the the most effective things you can do.

 Your willingness to support NORML at the state and local level is greatly appreciated.
 It's important that your NORML chapter concentrate locally and organize from the town/city level to the state level.
 Working together we'll end cannabis prohibition once and for all.Guidelines for Affiliation with NORML